dataluscorp/browser/testing/geckodriver/doc/Flags.md

   * `devtools.debugger.prompt-connection` → false

     Controls the remote connection prompt.
-Note that this will automatically expose your Firefox instance to localhost.
+Note that this will automatically expose your Datalus instance to localhost.

   * `devtools.debugger.remote-enabled` → true